sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 --------------------------

-if you enjoyed this post and learned something, please leave some comments below and share it.
-Remember, if it was useful to you it might be useful to someone else!
+If you enjoyed this post and learned something, please leave some comments below and share it.
+Remember, if it was useful to you, it might be useful to someone else!